-Traditional estate planning is a necessity for all couples to ensure their assets are distributed according to their wishes in the event of a tragedy.
-No matter your age, a married couple should consult with an estate planning professional to prepare legal documentation should the need arise.
+Proper estate planning is crucial for all couples to ensure their assets are distributed according to their wishes in the event of an untimely tragedy.
+Regardless of age, it is essential that married couples consult with an estate planning professional to prepare the necessary legal documentation should the need arise.

-A majority of married American couples share their assets.
-From checking and savings accounts, to automobiles, to properties, to mortgages and other financial obligations, these assets and are generally shared among the two married parties.
+The vast majority of American married couples share their assets.
+From checking and savings accounts to vehicles, properties, mortgages, and other financial responsibilities, these assets are generally distributed between the two partners.

-In the past, U.S. citizens were permitted to transfer assets during lifetime or upon death to a spouse without estate or gift tax consequences regardless of the spouse’s citizenship.
-However in 1988, Congress enacted the Technical and Miscellaneous Revenue Act of 1988 to prevent non-citizen surviving spouses from returning to their country of origin to avoid federal taxation of assets held outside of the U.S.
+Historically, U.S. citizens could transfer assets during their lifetime or upon death to a spouse without incurring estate or gift tax consequences, regardless of the spouse’s citizenship.
+However, in 1988, Congress enacted the Technical and Miscellaneous Revenue Act to prevent non-citizen surviving spouses from returning to their country of origin and avoiding federal taxation on assets held outside the U.S.

 Establishing a Qualified Domestic Trust (QDOT)

-In the case where a spouse is a non-U.S. citizen, establishing a Qualified Domestic Trust (QDOT) may be part of proper estate tax planning.
-Prior to 2017, you could only leave a non-citizen spouse $60,000 estate tax-free.
-Since then, the law has changed, and now you can bequeath your full estate tax exemption amount ($5.9 million in NY) to anyone you choose, including a non-citizen spouse.
-For couples worth more than the exemption amount, QDOTs may be advisable.
+When a spouse is a non-U.S. citizen, setting up a Qualified Domestic Trust (QDOT) may be a critical component of estate tax planning.
+Before 2017, you could only leave a non-citizen spouse $60,000 estate tax-free.
+Since then, the law has changed, and now you can bequeath your full estate tax exemption amount (which is $5.9 million in New York) to anyone you choose, including a non-citizen spouse.
+For couples whose assets exceed the exemption amount, QDOTs may be an advisable solution.

-QDOTs name your spouse as the beneficiary and defer the payment of any estate tax until the death of the non-citizen spouse.
+QDOTs designate your spouse as the beneficiary and defer the payment of any estate tax until the death of the non-citizen spouse.
 Consequently, this arrangement provides financial security for the surviving spouse while ensuring that estate taxes are paid eventually.

 Planning ahead is always a wise decision, especially when it comes to estate planning.
 It is vital to disclose to your estate planner if your spouse is a non-U.S. citizen.
-Any incorrect steps in the process will lead to larger financial issues down the line after the time of death.
+Any missteps in the process may lead to significant financial complications down the road after the time of death.